- News & Events Archive

 - Help to access services for alcohol, drug misuse or domestic violence

-What is the threshold for the Family Intervention Service?
+What is the referral criteria for the Family Intervention Service?

 The service is most suitable for families where there are entrenched patterns of negative behaviour, including anti social behaviour, or where families are chaotic/dysfunctional.
 Suitable families are those who without substantial change have children/young people who are at high risk or are already in care or where targeted interventions have been tried and failed and they are at risk of poor school attendance or becoming NEET.
 Child protection plans may be in place.